How To Prevent Altitude Sickness - Visit Colorado Springs

 10. Check with your doctor

 Be sure to consult with your doctor first before exerting yourself at higher altitudes.
-The effects of some drugs such as tranquilizers can be greatly increased at higher altitudes.
-If you are worried about altitude sickness, or you've experience it before, you can talk to your doctor about trying a prescription of acetazolamide (Diamox) and other potential treatments.
+The effects of some drugs, such as tranquilizers, can be greatly increased at higher altitudes.
+If you are worried about altitude sickness or have experienced it before, you can talk to your doctor about a prescription for acetazolamide (Diamox) and other potential treatments.

 11. Rest and recover

-Just like giving your body time to adjust upon arriving, it's also recommended to allow your body to recover, especially after any high energy, high altitude activities.
-Spend a few extra moments relaxing at your hotel, pamper yourself at one of our spas and wellness centers, or expedite the recovery process with concentrated vitamin and electrolyte therapy — and a session in an infrared sauna — at Elevation Hydration.
+Just as you give your body time to adjust upon arrival, it's also recommended to allow it to recover, especially after high-energy, high-altitude activities.
+Spend a few extra moments relaxing at your hotel, pamper yourself at one of our spas and wellness centers or expedite recovery with concentrated vitamin and electrolyte therapy and an infrared sauna session at Elevation Hydration.

 Bonus Tip